Jaspreetsm21/Kickstarter_Funding/README.md

 # Production
-In this step, I built a flask API endpoint that was hosted on a local webserver by following along with the TDS tutorial in the reference section above.
-The API endpoint takes in a request with a list of values from a Kickstarter listing and returns an success rate.
+In this step, I built a flask API endpoint that was hosted on a local web server by following along with the TDS tutorial in the reference section above.
+The API endpoint takes in a request with a list of values from a Kickstarter listing and returns a success rate.

 https://kickstarter001.herokuapp.com/